aws/amazon-gamelift-agent/README_INTERNAL.md

 ### Set up and execute GameLiftAgent (Windows)

-1. Build GameLiftAgent: `brazil-build`
+1. Build GameLiftAgent: `mvn clean compile assembly:single test`
 2. SCP transfer GameLiftAgent JAR to Windows machine (if necessary, such as from Cloud Desktop):
 ```
 1. Open `cmd.exe` on the Windows machine
 2. SCP the SDK file:

 scp <source> <destination>.
-scp user@cloud-desktop-address:/path/to/GameLiftAgent/build/GameLiftAgent/GameLiftAgent-1.0/AL2_x86_64/DEV.STD.PTHREAD/build/GameLiftAgent-1_0.jar "C:\Game\GameLiftAgent-1_0.jar"
+scp user@cloud-desktop-address:/path/to/GameLiftAgent/src/GameLiftAgent/target/GameLiftAgent-1.0.jar "C:\Game\GameLiftAgent-1_0.jar"
 ```
 3. Run the following with your Fleet and desired ComputeName in Windows PowerShell:
 ```
 $Env:GAMELIFT_FLEET_ID = 'fleet-<id>'; $Env:GAMELIFT_COMPUTE_NAME = '<compute-name>';`
 ```
 4. Export dev AWS account PowerShell temporary credentials to env vars on Windows machine (fetch from Isengard)
 5. Obtain your IP address with the following in Windows PowerShell:
 ```
 Get-NetIPAddress
 ```